vitordevlopes/odin-recipes/README.md

 # Overview

 It's the first project from The Odin Project course.
-I need to make a recipes web site, it looks easy because I already know basic HTML, but it want to follow the courses as it was made to do.
+I need to make a recipes web site, it looks easy because I already know basic HTML, but I want to follow the courses as it was made to do.

 ## Languages and Resources